repairvision/repairvision.github.io/_pages/consistencyrules/index.md

 ### The Opposite may not be its own Opposite

-* A bidirectional reference in ecore always consists of a pair of references, not of just one reference!
+* A bidirectional reference in ecore always consists of a pair of references, not of just one reference.

 <figure class="aligncenter">
 	<a href="{{folderpath}}images/Folie42.PNG" target="_blank">